 Migration data in Europe

 A wide range of migration data is collected and disseminated in Europe at national and, sometimes, sub-national level.
-Institutional and legal frameworks have been developed by the European Union (EU) with the aim of ensuring that migration data are of high quality, harmonized across countries, and easily accessible.
+Institutional and legal frameworks have been developed by the European Union (EU) with the aim of ensuring that migration data are of high quality, comparable across countries as a result of harmonization (as established in the legal basis), and easily accessible.
 A continuous process of political dialogue is in place to ensure that the frameworks keep pace with increased demands for information and knowledge.

 Migration has become much more diverse in terms of origins of migrants.